-What happens if the reviewers say yes to your appeal?
+What happens if the reviewers say yes?

 - If the reviewers say yes to your appeal, then we must keep providing your covered services for as long as it is medically necessary. - You will have to keep paying your share of the costs (such as deductibles or copayments, if these apply).
-In addition, there may be limitations on your covered services (see Chapter 4 of this booklet).
+There may be limitations on your covered services.